This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 Substitutions

-Gluten free cornbread- I use my homemade gluten-free cornbread recipe but you can use whatever gluten free cornbread recipe or mix that you like
+Gluten-free cornbread- I use my homemade gluten-free cornbread recipe but you can use whatever gluten-free cornbread mix that you like.
+You can also use regular gluten-free bread instead of cornbread.

-Chicken broth- You can use broth, stock, or bone broth.
+Chicken broth- You can use chicken stock, bone broth, beef broth, beef stock, or even vegetable broth or stock.

-Fresh sage- dry sage can be substituted.
-If using dry sage I would use 1 tablespoon of dry sage
+Fresh sage- Dry sage can be substituted if you can't find fresh sage.
+If using dry sage I would use 1 tablespoon of dry sage.

 Step by step

-- Make the cornbread either a day or two before and leave it out on the counter to get stale or make the cornbread according to the package
+- Make the cornbread either a day or two before and leave it out on the counter to get stale.
+If you don't have time you can do it the day of.

-- Add the ground breakfast sausage and cook until browned, about 6-8 mintues
+- Add the ground breakfast sausage to the pan with the celery and diced onion and cook until browned about 6-8 minutes.

-- Once the sausage, celery, and onion is cooked, add it to a large mixing bowl with the crisp cornbread crumbels, egg, poultry seasoning, chopped sage, and broth and combine
+- Once the sausage, celery, and onion are cooked, combine them in a large bowl with the crispy cornbread cubes, egg, poultry seasoning, chopped sage, and broth.

-- Add everything to a casserole dish, cover with foil, and bake at 350 degress Farhenheit for 45 minutes then 10 minutes uncovered
+- Add the cornbread and sausage mixture to an oiled casserole baking dish, cover with foil, and bake at 350 degrees Fahrenheit for 45 minutes.
+Take the foil off and bake for an additional 10 minutes uncovered until golden brown.

 Store in an airtight container in the fridge for up to 5 days.

-To reheat you can simply microwave or bake at 350 degrees Fahrenheit for 15 minutes.
+To reheat you can microwave or bake at 350 degrees Fahrenheit for 15 minutes or until warm.

 Recipe